jakobsen/pylie/README.md

 A Python package for solving ordinary differential equations evolving on non-linear manifolds.
 </p>

-**Note: This package is still unfinished.
-The behaviour below is not yet implemented, but is a work in progress.**

 This package is distributed with the [Python package index](https://pypi.org/).
 To install it, use

 ```bash